Content Manager: Working with User Input Validation in the Settings Panel

 Required

-Most User Input elements have a Required option.
-Setting an input element to be required means that the form will not submit if that field does not have a value.
+Most input elements have a "Required" option.
+Setting an input element to "Required" means that the form will not submit if that field does not have a value.
+If you set the input element's connected collection field to "Required", visitors get an error if they try to submit content with empty values.

-If a checkbox is set to be required, it must be selected to be considered valid.
-Switches do not have a Required option.
+If a checkbox is set to "Required", the input element must be selected to be considered valid.
+Switches do not have a "Required" option.

-Input elements can be configured to accept different types of information.
-Each type allows the user to enter only certain values, performs a specific type of validation when the user has finished entering a value, and lets you add different kinds of additional validations.
+You can set input elements to accept different types of information.
+Each type allows the user to enter only certain values, performs a specific type of validation when the user finishes entering a value, and lets you add different kinds of additional validations.

 Input Type